 The groundworks required to install construction drainage commonly involves a backhoe loader.
-Considered to be a highly versatile construction machine with a variety of roles, suppliers such as Hanlon Case offer a range of high performance machines, designed to get the job done.
+Considered to be a highly versatile construction machine with a variety of roles, suppliers such as John Hanlon & Co offer a range of high performance machines, designed to get the job done.

 Smaller traps or “bottle gullies” connect the drainage system to smaller inlets of water.
 The gullies hold water to stop foul air from escaping the foul main drainage system.

 They are designed to accept waste water from kitchens, utility rooms and ground floor bathrooms, or rain water from paved areas or roofs.

 Ideally the bottle gully could be connected to the manhole, but because it is roddable it may be positioned up to 20 metres away from one.
 This is providing the gully is less than 12 metres from the drain, and a set of drain rods must be able to pass right through the junction.

 These are all made in compatible 110mm plastic, commonly with push fit connections.